yellowmessenger/documentation/docs/platform_concepts/studio/knowledge-management/AWS.md

 sidebar_label : AWS
 Title : AWS S3 Integration
 ---
-Yellow Messenger’s document cognition feature now supports integration with AWS S3.
+yellow.ai’s document cognition feature now supports integration with AWS S3.
 The document cognition system is hence capable of fetching entire documents from a AWS S3 site (along with all sub-sites) which includes documents uploaded to document libraries, documents created online and list attachments, convert them into Q/A format and sync at a regular interval.
 All documents with extension ‘.docx’ and ‘.pdf’ are considered.

 ## Getting Started